-In accordance with New York State COVID-19 guidelines, Trocaire College has implemented a number of new policies and procedures designed to ensure the health and safety of everyone who steps foot on campus, while at the same time continuing to deliver a Best in Class educational experience to students.
+In accordance with New York State COVID-19 guidelines, Trocaire College has implemented several new policies and procedures designed to ensure the health and safety of everyone who steps foot on campus, while at the same time continuing to deliver a Best-in-Class educational experience to students.

-Guidelines continue to evolve, and the college receives updates from the state and other entities on a near-daily basis.
-Please visit the Trocaire College website for the most up to date information: trocaire.edu/covid-19-resources/
+Guidelines continue to evolve, and the College receives updates from the state and other entities on a near-daily basis.
+Please visit the Trocaire College website for the most up to date information: Respiratory Illnesses Resources (trocaire.edu)